Share this post

 Spinach is a great example of a tender green.
 In fact, spinach is the only tender green that has a USDA spec.

-Grades
+Spinach Grades

-• US Extra #1
+• U.S. Extra #1

-• US #1
+• U.S. #1

-• US Commercial
+• U.S. Commercial

-It is based mainly on color and uniformity of shape, but also importantly: mechanical damage.
+Grades are based mainly on color and uniformity of shape, but also importantly: mechanical damage.
 You may wonder what that is, and really, it’s just what it sounds like.

 During the harvest, the harvesting blades may be a little dull or the leaf may be a little crispy, or as it’s being washed and cooled in the post-harvest operation, the leaves can get damaged.
 It doesn’t affect the quality and flavor, but it does decrease and diminish the shelf-life just a little bit.
 If you are looking to use whole leaves, set these aside, they can still be used in a sauce or cooked.

-Spinach comes in really two main forms: we have the full-size spinach image below, and the baby spinach image above.
+We have the full-size spinach image below, and the baby spinach image above.

 As the spinach grows past the baby stage, the stems get thicker and the flavor is more pronounced.
 This spinach is ideal for cooking.

-The differentiator between the two clearly is the size.
-Baby spinach is perfect for your salads.
-It is tender, the stems are delicate, and can be used where the tender texture is preferred.
-Full-size spinach is typically cooked—cook it really fast with a little olive oil, add handfuls to soup, or it can be braised.
+• Baby spinach is perfect for your salads.
+It is tender, the stems are delicate, and they can be used where a more tender texture is preferred.

 Mache is a also called Lamb’s Lettuce or Corn Salad.
 It is one of the more delicate tender greens.

 Mache is a very old green.
 It is almost neutral flavored, it goes really well with delicately-flavored proteins or vegetables.
-More often than not, it comes attached to its root bulb in a plug (as seen above).
+More often than not, it comes attached to its root bulb in a plug (as seen in the picture above).
 This increases the shelf-life and holds that flavor and color a little bit longer.
 All you need to do it right before you use it, is snip it off, and you are ready to go.

 Arugula is best used raw or slightly wilted.
 It can also be pureed into sauces or made into an alternative pesto.